MPGA/mapbox_map/README.md

-# mp_test
+# mapbox library
-mapbox_test

 Testing map styles and features from mapbox